Introduction to Jenkins

 Advantages of Jenkins

-- It is open source and continuous integration server in nature.
+- It is an open-source and continuous integration server in nature.

 - Jenkins carries pipeline now.